Carrie Underwood's Son Isaiah Trims Mike Fisher's Playoff Beard Since He's 'Out of a Job'

 “All gone.
 That’s good!
 Now shut it off,” Isaiah is heard saying.

-As she documented more behind the scenes action from the impromptu grooming session, Underwood gently poked fun at the fact that her husband’s hockey team, the Nashville Predators, were knocked out of the NHL playoffs Thursday night.
+As she documented more behind the scenes action from the impromptu grooming session, Underwood gently poked fun at the fact that her husband’s lower body injury, suffered during Monday’s Nashville Predators game, prevented him from playing in Thursday’s tough loss, knocking the Preds out of the playoffs.

 “Saving $$$ on grooming now that he’s out of a job…” the “Cry Pretty” singer jokingly wrote alongside the snap.